 What are the different syphilis stages?

-The primary stage of syphilis signs are normally indicated by the growth and development of several sores.
+The primary stage of syphilis signs is normally indicated by the growth and development of several sores.
 These can show up as early as nine days following infection, or as late as three months, but the presence of sores at around three weeks from infection is standard.
 These sores are tiny, rounded, solid, and pain-free, and develop at the point of infection.
-They endure for 3 to 6 weeks, and then are treated on their own.
+They endure for 3 to 6 weeks and they are treated on their own.
 In spite of this, healed sores do not indicate removal of the syphilis bacterium.

 With no treatment, someone with syphilis will continuously have the disease, despite the fact that there are no additional symptoms.
-This can continue for several years before late stage syphilis emerges.
-The ailment may then continue on to bring about damage the muscles and bones, brain, eyes, heart, nervous system, blood vessels, and liver.
-Warning signs of this degeneration include things like loss of muscle co-ordination, numbness, slow-moving blindness, dementia, and paralysis.
+This can continue for several years before late-stage syphilis emerges.
+The ailment may then continue on to bring about the damage the muscles and bones, brain, eyes, heart, nervous system, blood vessels, and liver.
+Warning signs of this degeneration include things like loss of muscle coordination, numbness, slow-moving blindness, dementia, and paralysis.
 Late syphilis can be lethal.

 What treatment for syphilis can you get?